React2Shell | CVE-2025-55182

 • Call this function

-We've noticed in a file called action-handler.ts that the chunks are taken with await keyword and return the value without any checks, so to use this, we will create the function as a Thenable function
+We've noticed in a file called action-handler.ts that the chunks are taken with the await keyword and return the value without any checks.
+To use this, we will create the function as a Thenable function.

-To Create it as thenable function we need to access the then property of the function constructor or access it from the prototype directly.
+To create it as a thenable function, we need to access the then property of the function constructor or access it from the prototype directly:

 thenable.js